Ensembl/ensembl-hive/docs/quickstart/install.rst

 Guest languages
 ---------------

-If you wish to use runnable modules written in Python or Java, then an appropriate version of Python or Java will need to be installed on your system:
+If you wish to use runnable modules written in Python, then an appropriate version of Python will need to be installed on your system:

 -  *Python:*